hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 # 6. Registering ExpressLink to your development account

-To create an IoT _Thing_ and add it to your account we will need to retrieve the ExpressLink module Thing Name and its corresponding certificate.
+To create an IoT _Thing_ and add it to your account we will need to retrieve the AWS IoT ExpressLink module Thing Name and its corresponding certificate.
+Follow the below steps:
-There are two methods to obtain the certificate, as shown in steps 6a and 6b:

-## Setting up on the AWS IoT Console

 1. Open the [AWS IoT Console](http://console.aws.amazon.com/iot).
 Select **Manage** then select **Things**.
 Choose **Create things** , select **Create single thing** , click **Next**.
 2. In the terminal application type the command: **AT+CONF?
 ThingName**